Editorial: Progress in Pediatric Urology in the Early 21st Century

-- 1Pediatric Surgery and Urology, Kinder- und Jugendkrankenhaus AUF DER BULT, Germany
+- Department of Pediatric Surgery and Urology, Kinder- und Jugendkrankenhaus AUF DER BULT, Hanover, Germany

-Professor Szavay (1) reviewed the topic of laparoscopic procedures in the pediatric urinary tract.
-Laparoscopic surgery, and reconstructive surgery in particular is a late 20th and early 21st century development in pediatric urology.
+Szavay reviewed the topic of laparoscopic procedures in the pediatric urinary tract.
+Laparoscopic surgery, and reconstructive surgery in particular is a late twentieth and early twenty-first century development in pediatric urology.
 Beginning with the publication of the first pediatric laparoscopic pyeloplasty (LP) in 1995, the last 24 years have seen this procedure become the first choice of many surgeons to treat ureteropelvic obstruction in children of all ages.
 Mastery of laparoscopic suturing techniques requires good mentoring, a rather long learning curve and most of all the conviction that the effort is worth pursuing.
 The advantages of minilaparoscopy (using 3 mm working ports and a 5 mm umbilical port for the camera and to introduce the sutures) are not only cosmetic but results in superior outcomes with a negligible reoperation rate.
 Rapid recovery and minimal morbidity are the hallmarks of mini LP.
 Of course the availability of robot-assisted procedures with allegedly equal outcomes and much easier to master, has lured many surgeons away from learning the more demanding mini LP.
-Nevertheless the need for 4 ports, the much larger trocars and the infinitely higher cost of robotic assisted surgery, not to speak the limited availability outside the more affluent centers, makes the learning of mini LP procedures a must for training the next generation of pediatric urologists.
+Nevertheless, the need for 4 ports, the much larger trocars and the infinitely higher cost of robotic assisted surgery, not to speak the limited availability outside the more affluent centers, makes the learning of mini LP procedures a must for training the next generation of pediatric urologists.

 The review by Szavay is limited to transperitoneal procedures.
 We do not consider this a shortcoming since in our practice, retroperitoneoscopic procedures have no place.
 Others continue to use retroperitoneoscopy arguing that in traditional urological open procedures the retroperitoneal approach is preferred.
 Theoretical advantages include less risk of injury to intraperitoneal structures and of development of adhesions.
 The price to pay is operating with the patient in the flank position, the use of larger trocars or incisions to create the working space,reduced visibility and a restricted working space in small children.
 In practice, after hundreds of cases of transperitoneal renal procedures, we never had a visceral or vascular injury and in reoperative cases, no or minimal adhesions are observed.

 Other, both ablative and reconstructive procedures are well reviewed in this article.

-Recent trends in the management of bladder exstrophy: The Gordian knot has not yet been cut.
-This article from authors from Regensburg, Germany, led by professor Roesch (2) focuses on the problem of the initial management of bladder exstrophy.
+This article from authors from Regensburg, Germany, led by Promm and Roesch focuses on the problem of the initial management of bladder exstrophy.
 With a thorough review of the literature, the authors tend to advocate a delayed closure, complete repair (including the epispadias) and no osteotomies.
 We wholeheartedly agree with their conclusions with minor exceptions.
 The advantages of delayed primary repair are obvious.
 The procedure need not be treated as an emergency, the best team of surgeons and anesthesiologists can participate and the failure rate in terms of dehiscence is not increased compared to neonatal closure.
 Also the waiting time gives the parents to seek other opinions and choose the center of their liking for the primary repair.
 We agree that osteotomies are not helpful in classical exstrophy cases since the initial success of a correctly done closure without osteotomies approaches 100% and there is no good evidence in the literature that either continence or sexual function are improved by them.
 Although we always do a complete repair in females, we have abandoned the complete repair in males in favor of closing the bladder and proximal urethra at the initial closure leaving the epispadias repair for a second operation.
 In our opinion, this method reduces the risk of penile ischemic damage.
 The authors of this review conclude that: “Further, clinical research should focus on multi-institutional collaborative trials to determine the optimal approach.”

-Authors from Berlin and Hannover contributed a minireview on the published articles reporting outcomes of prenatal intervention for diseases that have an urological impact after birth (3).
-The review focuses mainly on LUTO, congenital adrenal hyperplasia and myelomeningocele.
+Authors from Berlin and Hanover contributed a minireview on the published articles reporting outcomes of prenatal intervention for diseases that have an urological impact after birth (Bañuelos et al.).
+The review focuses mainly on LUTO, congenital adrenal hyperplasia, and myelomeningocele.
 The published reports provide evidence that in severe fetal bladder outlet obstruction in the second trimester, effective and lasting decompression allows survival in an otherwise almost invariably lethal situation, mainly thanks to improved lung development.
 It remains unclear if renal or bladder function are improved in the long term.
 Problems continue to be related to the near impossibility of conducting prospective randomized trials and shortcoming with instrumentation.
 Whether the time proven shunting with its many potential complications will eventually be replaced by fetoscopic procedures remains to be seen.
-Available information suggests that in the long term renal function is not improved (4) therefore the decision to intervene in the fetus with LUTO remains up to very well informed parents
+Available information suggests that in the long term renal function is not improved (1) therefore the decision to intervene in the fetus with LUTO remains up to very well informed parents.

 The fetal closure of myelomeningoceles seems to reduce the incidence of hydrocephalus and thus the need for shunting, an important cause for long term morbidity and mortality in spina bifida patients.
 Published reports offer conflicting results regarding the potential benefits of fetal closure with regards to bladder function.
 The answer will become clear in time when large numbers the operated patients reach mid childhood and bladder function can be evaluated more accurately than in infants.